sourcegraph/about/blogposts/announcing-sourcegraph-3.15.md

 Currently, operators only support searching file contents and do not apply to search scopes - you will see an alert if your query is not supported.

-Enable this feature by adding `{"experimentalFeatures": {"andOrQuery": "enabled"}}` to your global, organization, or user settings.
+Enable this feature by adding `{"experimentalFeatures": {"andOrQuery": "enabled"}}` to site configuration settings.

 ## Improved observability